ds5110/ohdsi-fall24/README.md

 These steps work in relation to one having access to OHDSI's Amazon Workspace.

-Follow each step in the [tutorial.md](tutorial/README.md) file in this repo.
+Follow each step in the [tutorial](tutorial/README.md).
 This repo is a quick tutorial of how to use python for the OHDSI database.
 Steps include:

 1. AWS Setup